Localized Vision-Language Matching for Open-vocabulary Object Detection: Related Work

 \section{Related Work}

-\textbf{Object detection with limited supervision} Full annotations for object detection include bounding box coordinates and class labels for each object instance.
-Semi-supervised (SSOD) \cite{NEURIPS2019_d0f4dae8, liu2021unbiased, DBLP:journals/corr/abs-2005-04757} and weakly-supervised (WSOD) \cite{Bilen_2016_CVPR, 7420739, Kosugi_2019_ICCV} object detection are two widely explored approaches to reduce the annotation cost.
-WSOD approaches aim to learn object localization based on image-level labels only.
+\textbf{Object detection with limited supervision} Semi-supervised (SSOD) \cite{NEURIPS2019_d0f4dae8, liu2021unbiased, DBLP:journals/corr/abs-2005-04757} and weakly-supervised (WSOD) \cite{Bilen_2016_CVPR, 7420739, Kosugi_2019_ICCV} object detection are two widely explored approaches to reduce the annotation cost.
+WSOD approaches aim to learn object localization using image-level labels only.
 Major challenges in WSOD approaches include differentiation between object instances \cite{Ren_2020_CVPR} and precisely locating the entire objects.
-SSOD approaches use a small fully-annotated set and a large set of unlabeled images to learn to generalize.
+SSOD approaches use a small fully-annotated set and a large set of unlabeled images.
 Best SSOD \cite{liu2021unbiased, DBLP:journals/corr/abs-2005-04757} methods are based on pseudo-labeling, which usually suffers from foreground-background imbalance and overfitting on the labeled set of images.
-In this work, we address a problem which shares similar challenges with the WSOD and SSOD approaches, however they are limited to a closed-world setting, where the number of classes is predefined and fixed.
-Our method addresses a mixed semi- and weakly-supervised object detection problem where the objective is open-world object detection.
+In this work, we address a problem which shares similar challenges with the WSOD and SSOD approaches, however they are limited to a closed-world setting with a fixed and predefined set of classes.
+Our method addresses a mixed semi- and weakly-supervised object detection problem where the objective is open-vocabulary object detection.

 \textbf{Multi-modal visual and language models.} Over the past years, multiple works have centered their attention on the intersection of vision and language by exploiting their consistent semantic information contained in matching pairs.
 The success of using this pairwise information has proved to be useful for pre-training transformer-like models for various vision-language tasks \cite{lu2019vilbert, tan2019lxmert, chen2019uniter, su2019vl, zhou2020unified, zhang2021vinvl, li2020oscar} which process the information jointly using cross-attention.
 Other approaches \cite{klein2015associating, wang2018learning, dong2019dual, ging2020coot, radford2021learning, Miech_2021_CVPR}, centered on the vision and language retrieval task use separate encoders for each modality, in a uni-modal fashion.
 These models give the flexibility to transfer the knowledge learned by the pairwise information to single modality tasks, which is the case of object detection.
 In particular Miech \etal \cite{Miech_2021_CVPR} showed that combining a cross-attention model with two uni-modal encoders is beneficial for large-scale retrieval tasks.
 In this paper, we combine the strengths of both types of approaches to train a model using different consistency losses that exploit the information contained in image-caption pairs.